Yaqob of Ethiopia: Issue

-According to Zaga Christ, Yaqob had married some years before a foreigner named Nazarena, by whom he had three sons, one of whom had died before the Battle of Gol.
-Nazarena sent her surviving sons to safety in exile: Cosmas, the older, went south and was not heard of again; the younger, Saga Krestos, went to the safety of the Kingdom of Sennar where he was treated well and came of age.
+According to Zaga Christ, Yaqob had married some years before a foreigner named Nazarena, a Roman, by whom he had three sons, one of whom died before the Battle of Gol.
+Nazarena sent her surviving sons to safety in exile: Cosmas, the older, went south and was not heard of again; the younger, Saga Krestos, went to the safety of the Kingdom of Sennar, where he was treated well and came of age.
 When King Rabat proposed that Saga Krestos marry his daughter, Saga Krestos refused, and was forced to flee to another refuge, adopting Roman Catholicism while at Jerusalem.
 Eventually he found his way to Rome (1632), and eventually to Paris, where he was given lodgings by Cardinal Richelieu.
 Saga Krestos died of pleurisy in 1638 at the age of 38.
 Thomas Pakenham provides a brief sketch of Saga Krestos' European life in his The Mountains of Rasselas, and the book ends with a description of Pakenham's visit to Saga Krestos' grave in Rueil-Malmaison.

 However, O. G. S. Crawford has cast doubts on this story.
 In an article that discusses the surviving sources for the story of Saga Krestos, he points out a number of problems in his story which include a discrepancy over the possible date of his birth (i.e., Saga Krestos is likely to have been born in either 1610 or 1616, whereas Yaqob died in 1607), and the story of three Ethiopian monks who report that Saga Krestos was an apostate monk who wandered from place to place begging for money.